tdolby-at-uk-ibm-com/ace-remoteQM-policy/README-simple-fried-userpw.md

 {"messageText":"This is an MQ message from putFlow"}
 ```

+See [README-flows.md](README-flows.md) for more information on the flows themselves.

 This image is provided as a way to ensure that the server in the container can connect to MQ; it is not intended
 to be used in production.